alexshcer/alexshcer/README.md

 ## Hobbies
 * I love to `code`.
-* Tech/Space is the future (Message if you are up for some talk about space).
+* AI/Space is the future (Message if you are up for some talk about new Ideas).
-* Steve Jobs, Elon Musk are MrBeast are the best.
+* Steve Jobs, Elon Musk and MrBeast are the best.

 ## Stats:
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=alexshcer)